rpeszek/my-blogs/posts/2021-01-17-maybe-overuse.markdown

 Number of packages try to be polymorphic and use `MonadFail` constraint to provide information about unexpected errors (e.g. _time_, _mongoDB_).
 Sadly _base_ provides no standard way to retrieve this information.
 The [_add_blank_target ticket](https://gitlab.haskell.org/ghc/ghc/-/issues/12160) to add `Either String` instance is a no-go for now.

-The packages who use `MonadFail` do not offer convenience `MonadFail` monads either.
+The packages which use `MonadFail` do not offer convenience `MonadFail` monads either.
-It seems wrong and asymmetric to force the caller to define type for retrieving error information.
+It seems wrong and asymmetric to force the caller to define their type for retrieving error information.

 But `MonadFail` has `Maybe` instance!
 I strongly believe in _make writing good code easy, bad code hard_ design principle.
 This is clearly violated here.